Explainable Semantic Communication for Text Tasks: Experiments

-Fig. \ref{fig:SA_AWGN} shows the relationship between the accuracy of sentiment analysis and the SNR over AWGN and Rayleigh fading channels.
+Fig. \ref{fig:SA_AWGN} shows the relationship between sentiment analysis accuracy and signal-to-noise ratio (SNR) in both AWGN and Rayleigh fading channels.
 As shown in these figures, the accuracy increases with SNR and gradually converges to a certain threshold.
-This is because higher SNR means a better communication condition and can decrease transmission errors, which consequently increases the task performance at the receiver.
-It can be observed that the proposed SCST outperforms the DeepJSCC across the entire SNR region.
-This is because the proposed SCST can extract lossless semantics by using the semantic triplets to represent the semantics of texts.
-In addition, SCST can further compress semantics based on the final task, which can make full use of the prior information related to the task.
-Moreover, it can be found that both SCST and DeepJSCC outperform the traditional communication method, especially in low SNR regions.
-Compared with the traditional communication method, the proposed SCST achieves 43.5\% accuracy gains when SNR equals 5 dB in the AWGN channel.
+This trend is attributable to higher SNR enhancing communication quality and reducing transmission errors, thus boosting task performance at the receiving end.
+Notably, the proposed TESC scheme consistently outperforms the DeepJSCC across the entire SNR region.
+This superior performance of TESC is linked to its ability to capture flawless semantics through triplets, representing text semantics more accurately.
+Furthermore, TESC's capability to compress semantics tailored to the specific task effectively leverages task-related prior information.
+It is also evident that both TESC and DeepJSCC surpass DeepSC and traditional communication methods, particularly in lower SNR environments, affirming the efficiency of task-oriented communication strategies.
+In the context of AWGN channel at 5 dB, TESC scheme demonstrates a significant 80.5\% improvement in accuracy over traditional communication method.
 This is because deep learning-based methods take the channel condition into consideration in the training process and have better robustness to channel noise.
+When the SNR exceeds 15 dB, traditional communication methods attain optimal performance.
+This superior performance is attributed to the fact that, at high SNR levels, traditional communication techniques are capable of achieving error-free transmission, thus ensuring peak accuracy.